 Ordinary glass can be responsible for up to 40% of the energy lost through your doors and windows.
-Our specialised energy saving glass offer an effective way to achieve better energy efficiency by reducing the cost of heating and cooling.
+Our specialised energy saving glass offers an effective way to achieve better energy efficiency by reducing the cost of heating and cooling.
 Consider this if you want to lower your electricity bills while maintaining more comfortable temperatures indoors.

 Safety and security glass is a specialised performance glass that reduces the risk of accidental injury or protects against deliberate attack such as manual, ballistic or blast.
-This glass can add that extra layer of defense to your home – it will slow down a burglar and is therefore crucial in thwarting an attempted break-in.
+This glass can add that extra layer of defence to your home – it will slow down a burglar and is therefore crucial in thwarting an attempted break-in.

 Acoustic, or sound reduction glass, incorporates specific sound inhibiting qualities, and serves to combat levels of unwanted noise both in homes and offices.
 This is an ideal type of glass to consider if your home is in a busy city or near a highway.

 Glass can also be manufactured with various aesthetic properties to enhance architectural designs.
-If you are looking to add style and sophistication to your building, consider our range of tinted, reflective or coloured glass that can enhance and add a unique visual element to your home. (for more detailed info, read about our range of performance glass)
+If you are looking to add style and sophistication to your building, consider our range of tinted, reflective or coloured glass that can enhance and add a unique visual element to your home (for more detailed info, read about our range of performance glass).

 Continuing with glass options, you also have the choice of double glazed windows and doors.
-Double glazing, comprises two pieces of glass fitted into an aluminium frame with a cavity that is filled with argon gas.
+Double glazing comprises two pieces of glass fitted into an aluminium frame with a cavity that is filled with argon gas.
 The encapsulated space in-between reduces the transfer of sound, and thus makes a building quieter.

 Double glazing is also used for its ability to reduce noise transmission.
 So it is especially useful if your home is on a busy street or near a playground for instance.
-Bare in mind that there is a higher cost factor to double glazing.
+Bear in mind that there is a higher cost factor to double glazing.
 Yet with the benefit it offers, you would do well to consider double glazing for your windows and doors.